 What is an IOLTA?

 An Interest on Lawyers Trust Account (IOLTA) is an interest-bearing account focused on meeting the needs of law partners.
-Real estate attorneys have a separate IOLTA escrow account for receiving and disbursing funds related to property purchases.
+Real estate attorneys have separate IOLTA and Escrow accounts for receiving and disbursing funds related to property purchases.

 The money in an IOLTA does not belong to the attorney or the interest earned on the account.
 Assets and bank fees often have different uses, depending on the state where the activity is conducted; in Georgia, they go to fund the Legal Aid Program.

 Concerning the IOLTA account, these considerations are taken into account:

 - Large law firms handle their clients’ money.
 If the amount withheld from an individual client is substantial, it is deposited into an interest-bearing trust account.
 When attorneys have applicable client funds, they must follow the Trust and IOLTA rules, as their state bar association dictates

 - Interest earned on the account more than the associated deposit is turned over to the bar through a bank deposit.
 Interest from these accounts is often used to pay for legal assistance for low-income citizens

 Here are some of the benefits of an IOLTA account:

 - It is not taxable to the law firm or its client

 - Interest generated by IOLTA accounts goes to help the community and promote responsible legal assistance